planetfederal/workshops/tutorials/parcelmap/src/index.rst

         minLength: 1,

         // Given a request string, do something to figure out what
-        // a good set of options would be, and call the reponse function
+        // a good set of options would be, and call the response function
         // with those options as an argument.
         source: function( requestStr, responseFunc ) {},